petterh/textedit/docs/Chapter-14-File-Management.md

 **Figure&nbsp;18: Move or Rename File Dialog.** This is really a Save As dialog, with extra information on the top.

 The Move/Rename dialog allows you to change the file name as well as the file location – it’s a “Save As…” dialog.
-The same dialog is available directly from the File menu (for improved visibility), and a variation is used in Document::save: if TextEdit is unable to write to the original file, it uses this dialog to get a new name and location (see Chapter 12).
+The same dialog is available directly from the File menu (for improved visibility), and a variation is used in Document::save: if TextEdit is unable to write to the original file, it uses this dialog to get a new name and location (see Chapter&nbsp;12).

 You can change the file attributes Read Only, Hidden, Archive and Compressed; the System attribute is read-only.
 I followed Windows Explorer’s lead in this; presumably, Microsoft’s designers felt that the average user shouldn’t mess with such things.
 Maybe so.